 That is a good thing because your saving account should be a true savings account or emergency fund.
 In reality, you should not need access to those funds more than six times per month!
 If you do, then you should either keep more in checking or reevaluate your goals for the savings account.

 To answer the question of “How much do I need to open a savings account?”
 The answer is $1.
-With technology today, many banks do not require a minimum to open the account.
-Make sure you read the fine print though, some banks will require you to keep a minimum over time or need X number of deposits.currently has no minimum balance, no monthly fees, FDIC coverage, six transactions per month and offer a 1.90% interest rate.
+With technology today, many banks do not require a minimum to open an account.
+Make sure you read the fine print though, some banks will require you to keep a minimum over time or need X number of deposits.currently has no minimum balance, no monthly fees, FDIC coverage, six transactions per month, and offers a 1.60% interest rate (As of 8/2022).

 Another important topic: FDIC Insurance.
 Federal Deposit Insurance Corporation (FDIC) is a federal agency that insures deposits in member banks against loss if the bank holding the deposit were to fail.
 Now, hopefully, you never have to worry about this, but let’s not roll the dice.